wuy54/Sudoku-solver-in-Golang/README.md

   For the format of the sudoku board, please check the example .txt files in the txt folder.

 <br />
-# Detailed instruction on how to use the solver

 ## Instruction
 ### 1. How to start the program
 1. For running and testing the program, please first download and install GO at https://go.dev